|One-variable function graph|

 Evaluates first, second third and other derivatives of a single argument function

-This online calculator calculates values of one-variable function given function formula and set of variable values
+Calculate the values of a one-variable function by entering the function formula and a set of variable values.

 |Fixed-point iteration method|